Valchy/coolpress/README.md

 * python manage.py sqlmigrate press 0001 (to check SQL commands)
 * python manage.py shell

+## DB Commands
+* from press.models import Category
+* Category.objects
+* .save()
+* .object.create()

+homework crate some users, some posts and categories send JSON as the homework...

 ### Models
 It is a bit like a table inside a database, an object